 - Any crusty or non-healing sores

-- New spots, freckles or any moles changing in colour, thickness or shape over a period of weeks to months.
+- Any spots, freckles or any moles changing in colour, thickness or shape over a period of weeks to months.

 Get to know your skin and what’s normal for you, particularly if you’re over 40 years of age.
-If you notice any of these symptoms or any other unusual changes tell your doctor, clinic nurse or health worker.
+If you notice any of these symptoms or any other unusual changes tell your doctor, clinic nurse or Aboriginal health worker.
 It doesn’t mean you’ve got skin cancer – often they turn out to be something less serious.
 But it’s important to get checked.